Where is the FISA report? Anticipation builds as DOJ watchdog still hasn’t released review

 It’s still not here.

 For more than a year and a half, Inspector General Michael Horowitz has been investigating alleged misconduct related to the FISA warrants delivered by the Foreign Intelligence Surveillance Court (FISC).
 The Justice Department and FBI obtained warrants in 2016 to surveil Trump adviser Carter Page.
-It is unclear, at this point, if Page was the only Trump official to the DOJ obtained a FISA warrant against.
+It is unclear, at this point, if Page was the only Trump official that the DOJ obtained a FISA warrant against.

 That highly anticipated report will likely spark new congressional investigations and deliver critical information to other federal reviews probing allegations of abuse by the Justice Department and the FBI.